- Reference Number: HEY-749/2020

 Why does my child need 24-hour pH and Impedance Monitoring?

 This test provides valuable information regarding your child’s condition and can help to decide what the best treatment is for them.
 Unfortunately, there are no other less invasive tests available that will give us this information.

-The risks are minimal and include gagging or retching with the insertion of the catheter, a runny nose, sneezing, nasal discomfort and a sore throat.
-There is a small radiation dose with the X-ray that is required to check the catheter position.
+Complications or risks are minimal during the insertion of the probe.
+A runny nose, sneezing, nasal discomfort and a sore throat occasionally occurs.
+There is a small radiation dose with the X-ray that is required to check the probe position.

 It is important that your child stops taking any of the following medications:

 7 days before the appointment

 - omeprazole (Losec®)

 - esomeprazole (Nexium®)

 3 days before the appointment